Athletic Training Program in New York City

 - Physical Therapy

 Each of these topics, and more, may be addressed in a graduate athletic training program.
 This way students might prepare to guide athletic professionals through safe and effective exercise routines and sports performances.

-Each type of graduate athletic training program has its own requirements and goals.
+Each type of athletic training degree has its own requirements and goals.
 For example, a Masters in Athletic Training program may suit someone with a bachelors degree.
 A doctorate program, on the other hand, may require more experience.
-Programs vary, so it’s important to contact athletic training graduate schools directly to learn more.
+Programs vary, so it’s important to contact athletic training schools directly to learn more.